H0R5E/data-only-greater/about.md

 <h1 class="one" id="introduction"><span>Introduction</span></h1>

-I'm Mathew Bernard Robert Topper, an English guy currently living in Bilbao.
+I'm Mathew Bernard Robert Topper, an English guy currently living in Ireland.
 I have a PhD from from the [Engineering department](http://www.eng.ed.ac.uk/) of the [University of Edinburgh](http://www.ed.ac.uk/) based on the topic of [Marine Renewable Energy](http://en.wikipedia.org/wiki/Marine_energy#Renewable)